 Is there any White money transfer limit from Saudi Arabia?

-White Money: There is no limit to transfer money from Saudi Arabia as far as you are having ‘white money’ and it is sent through a legal banking channel.
+There is no remittance or money transfer limit from Saudi Arabia to India, Pakistan, Philippines or any other country as long as you have ‘white money’ and it is sent through a legal banking channel.

 It is important to mention here that white money pertains to the money earned from the legal business activity.
 For example, if you are working as an employee and earning a salary of SR 10,000 per month and you have worked in Saudi Arabia for 12 months and earned SR 120,000.

 In these 12 months, you have not remitted any amount of money.
 Now after 1 year, you are planning to transfer SR 100,000 to your home country; as your family was not living here so SR 100,000 is your true saving out of money earned from a legal source of income.

 Bottom line: if you are transferring more than your earnings, authorities have a right to investigate the matter.
 In other words, the maximum remittance to Philippines, Pakistan, India or any other country from Saudi Arabia could be any amount as long as it is your white money.